Car kills 4, injures several in Trier pedestrian zone: police | DW | 01.12.2020

 Authorities said the suspect's motive was still unclear, but they are looking into 'possible psychiatric problems,' the city's prosecutor said.
 They have so far ruled out a political motive.

-What was clear to police and prosecutors was that the man drove through the pedestrian zone with the intention to cause harm.
+Police and prosecutors said the man had the intention to cause harm, as he drove through the pedestrian zone "in a zigzag pattern" so as to strike people walking along.

-The police urged the public to avoid spreading rumors about the incident and to trust the information that the department would provide, as the investigation unfolds.
+But authorities still urged the public to avoid spreading rumors about the incident and to trust the information that the department will continue to provide.

 Witnesses described a frightening scene, as the car deliberately crashed through the shopping zone, hitting pedestrians along the way.